COLOGUARD PLUS™ AND COLOGUARD® TEST: FAQS

 - Imperiale TF, Ransohoff DF, Itzkowitz SH, et al. Multitarget stool DNA testing for colorectal-cancer screening.
 N Engl J Med.
 2014;370(14):1287-1297.

-How to use the Cologuard test
+How to use Cologuard

 Your test order expires one year from the date of the order.
 Because timely screening is important to your health, we suggest collecting your sample as soon as you receive your kit.